hrushikeshrv/mjxgui/docs/customizing.md

 `registerSymbol()` takes 2 required and 2 optional arguments -

 1. `latexData` - The LaTeX representation of the symbol, in this case `"\therefore"`.
+Required.
 2. `buttonContent` - The HTML representation of the symbol, in this case `"&there4;"`.
 This HTML representation can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax (see argument 4).
+Required.
 3. `title` - A string that will be set as the title attribute of the rendered button.
+Optional.
 4. `typeset` - A boolean that, if true, will use MathJax to typeset the HTML representation (argument 2).
 If you set this as true, make sure that MathJax is fully loaded when you call `registerSymbol()`.
-Defaults to `false`.
+Optional, defaults to `false`.

 ```javascript
 const mjxgui = new MJXGUI('#mjxgui-button');